⚡ Flash Sale 20% Discount for New Clients, use code "QUICK20" at Checkout! ⚡

 Companies House can commence the compulsory strike-off process if any of the above circumstances arise.

 You’ll have at least two months to comply with the requirements mentioned in the warning notice.
-Seek professional advice or engage Companies House directly for help navigating the situation and exploring possible remedies.
+Seek professional advice or engage Companies House directly to help navigate the situation and explore possible remedies.

 Warning